bradstrong/practiceUpdate/README.md

 ## Deliver assets

-Completed .html, .js and .css files should be delivered to the engineering team.
+Completed .html, .js and .css files should be delivered to the engineering team, via [PMcFad](https://github.com/PMcFad).